juankamilomarin/CalendarAPI/README.md

 # CalendarAPI
 This is a ASP.NET Web API project that handles calendar events of users.
-The main resourse is users, and you can create events for each user
+The main resourse is users, and you can create events for each user.
+It does not use type of Authentication so the main resource is Users and from there you can access users' events

 ## Installation